usgs/hazdev-broker/cpp/README.md

 Once you are able to build the hazdev-broker library, you should create a project or build target for your program.
 Make sure you have the location of Consumer.h or Producer.h in the header search path.
 Set program to link with the hazdev-broker library.
+Also make sure that you have built the rdkafka library (`lib/librdkafka/`), and include it's libraries in your path.
+See the examples section for instructions on building the librdkafka library.

 Examples
 -----
-An example consumer and producer are included with the C++11 implementation of the Hazdev-Broker library.
-The steps to use these examples are:
+Example consumer and producer applications are included with the C++11 implementation of the Hazdev-Broker library.
+The steps to use these examples
+are:

 Build the examples

+1. Open a command window and change directories to `lib/`
+2. Extract the `rapidjson.zip` to `lib/rapidjson/`
-1. Build the librdkafka library in `lib/librdkafka/` by entering the command `./configure` followed by the commands `make`
+3. Build the librdkafka library in `lib/librdkafka/` by entering the command `./configure` followed by the command `make`
-2. Install the librdkafka library by running the command `sudo make install`.
+4. Install the librdkafka library by running the command `sudo make install`.
 This will install rdkafaka to `/usr/local/lib` and `/usr/local/include`.
-3. Build the example programs, by ensuring that `BUILD_EXAMPLES` is enabled and librdkafka is referenced as part of the CMake (add `-DBUILD_EXAMPLES=true -DRDKAFKA=/usr/local/lib/librdkafka++.dylib -DRDKAFKA_PATH=/usr/local/include/librdkafka `).
+5. Generate the example makefiles, by ensuring that `BUILD_EXAMPLES` is enabled and librdkafka is referenced as part of CMake by adding ``` -DBUILD_EXAMPLES=true -DRDKAFKA=/usr/local/lib/librdkafka++.dylib -DRDKAFKA_PATH=/usr/local/include/librdkafka ``` to the cmake command.
+6. If you are on a \*nix system, you should see a Makefile in the current directory.
+Just type `make example_consumer` to build the example consumer, and `make example_producer` to build the example producer, or type `make all` to build both examples and install them to the the location defined by `CMAKE_INSTALL_PREFIX`.
+7. If you are on Windows and have Visual Studio installed, a `HazdevBroker.sln` file and several `.vcproj` files will be created.
+You can then build them using Visual Studio.
+Building the EXAMPLE_CONSUMER and EXAMPLE_PRODUCER projects will build the examples.
+Building the INSTALL project will copy the examples to the location defined by `CMAKE_INSTALL_PREFIX`.
+You can modify the installation target by adding:``` -DCMAKE_INSTALL_PREFIX=../cpp/dist ``` to the cmake command.

 Start Kafka